This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - 50 g granulated sugar

-- 50 g dairy free butter or your normal butter
+- 50 g butter or butter alternative (I use Flora plant butter) or your normal butter

-- 30 g mixed peel (optional to decorate)
+- 30 g candied mixed peel (optional to decorate)

 To make the pastry cases